littlefish-foundation/the-vault/B. Project Catalyst/Fund 9/Proposals/Ocean Organizations/OceanOrgs - Impact.md

 This is a general problem in the blockchain space.
 Finding places that aggregate good, in-depth research is difficult.
-This is why we’re building our knowledge base with a holistic vision, solving problems we face while building this decentralized organization, and [[The Littlefish Way#Creating Common Knowledge|creating common knowledge]] so others may have an easier time solving similar problems.
+This is why we’re building our knowledge base with a holistic vision, solving problems we face while building this decentralized organization, and [[3- The Littlefish Way#Creating Common Knowledge|creating common knowledge]] so others may have an easier time solving similar problems.